testfairy/docs/docs/01_Getting_Started/06_Bug_Reporting.md

 ### Issue Reporting by Developers

-After the session is finished, developers can also add their bug reports directly from the session page, by by clicking on the **Create Bug** right from the top right side of the **Session Overview** page.
+After the session is finished, developers can also add their bug reports directly from the session page, by by clicking on the **Create Bug** button on the top right side of your **Session Overview** page.

 ![ alt create-bug](../../img/app/report-bug-btn.png)